-These business have the opportunity of registering for the VAT MOSS scheme and do all of their filings in one EU country.
+These businesses have the opportunity of registering for the VAT MOSS scheme and do all of their filings in one EU country.
 The alternative for these businesses would be to register, charge and file VAT returns in each Member State that you sell services in.

-You don’t have to register for MOSS, it is optional, however if you do register you have to file all of your VAT returns for all the Member States through MOSS.
+You don’t have to register for MOSS, it is optional, however, if you do register you have to file all of your VAT returns for all the Member States through MOSS.

 When Do I Register For Moss?